NEONScience/neon-data-institute-2016/_posts/institute-materials/day4_thursday/2016-06-20-data-fusion.md

 object `asp.ns`.

-    # remmbe that N=1 and South facing = 2
+    #  North = 1 and South facing = 2, calculate total pixels
     north.count <- freq(asp.ns, value =1)
     south.count <- freq(asp.ns, value =2)

-    # note there's way more south facing area in this image than north facing
+    # note there's  more south facing area in this image than north facing

     # create a new layer with pixels that are north facing,
     north.tall.green <- asp.ns == 1  &